Prosecutor finds deputies justified in shooting of Black man - WTMJ

 Though Womble said at least two deputies were endangered by Brown’s driving, the sheriff has said his deputies weren’t injured.

+“Public confidence would have been better served with a special prosecutor and by quickly making public the incident footage,” Cooper said.

+Womble, a Republican first appointed district attorney in 2013 before winning two elections, resisted calls for a special prosecutor.
+He has said he intends to run to be a superior court judge in 2022.

-Many of the two dozen people who gathered outside the municipal building where Womble held his news conference said they were disappointed by his decision.
-Some said they would hold a protest march in Elizabeth City on Tuesday evening.
+Some two dozen people gathered outside the municipal building where Womble spoke, and many expressed disappointment with his decision.

-Keith Rivers, president of Pasquotank County’s NAACP chapter, said he was frustrated and angry.
+“Andrew Brown Jr. is the victim,” said Keith Rivers, president of Pasquotank County’s NAACP chapter.

-“Andrew Brown Jr. is the victim,” Rivers said.
 “It’s not a district attorney’s job to defend sheriff’s deputies.
 It is his job to get justice for the victim.
 It is the court’s job to decide whether or not it was reasonable or unreasonable.”

-The prosecutor also said he would not release bodycam video of the confrontation between Brown and the law enforcement officers, but he played portions of the video during the news conference that news outlets broadcast live.
-The multiple angles of the footage, played once each on a projector, depicted a chaotic minutelong scene, but it was hard for a viewer to discern a detailed sequence of events.

-While authorities have shown footage to Brown’s family, a judge has so far refused to release the video publicly because he didn’t want to harm an investigation by the State Bureau of Investigation.

-The bureau issued a statement Tuesday noting that it investigates the facts but “does not make any determinations as to whether criminal charges should be filed.”
-The statement said its investigative report isn’t a public record and won’t be released.
+The State Bureau of Investigation, which conducted the state review, issued a statement Tuesday noting it investigates the facts but “does not make any determinations as to whether criminal charges should be filed.”
+It said its investigative report isn’t a public record and won’t be released.

-Separately, the FBI is conducting a civil rights probe of the shooting.

 The three deputies who fired shots — Investigator Daniel Meads, Deputy Robert Morgan and Cpl.
 Aaron Lewellyn — have been on leave since it happened.
 The sheriff’s office said Morgan is Black, while Meads and Lewellyn are white.
-Womble said the deputies have no prior use-of-force complaints.
+Womble said none have prior use-of-force complaints.

 Four other deputies involved in serving the warrants were reinstated after the sheriff said it was clear they didn’t fire shots.

-A lawyer who represented some of the deputies during a court hearing on petitions to release the video didn’t immediately respond to an email seeking comment Tuesday.
+A lawyer who represented some of the deputies in a prior court hearing didn’t respond to an email seeking comment Tuesday.

 Womble said a medical examiner working for the state found that Brown died from multiple gunshot wounds after being hit in the back of the head and right shoulder.
-Womble said the medical examiner, who spoke to him by phone, also described superficial “abrasions” to his arm, leg and back from bullet shrapnel.
+Womble said the medical examiner also described superficial “abrasions” to his arm, leg and back from bullet shrapnel.
 The state’s written autopsy hasn’t been released yet.

 Two deputies fired nine shots from Glock handguns and the third fired five rounds from an AR-15 rifle, according to Womble, based on spent shell casings.